huntdatacenter/docs/docs/do-science/lab-access/1-collect-keys.md

 ::: tip Time for coffee!

-If you successfully completed this step, celebrate with fresh coffee and head over to the [VPN configuration](/do-science/lab-access/configure-vpn).
+If you successfully completed this step, celebrate with fresh coffee and head over to the Lab access link in your onboarding email, or order one in [Service desk](/do-science/service-desk/#request-lab-access-link-reissue).
 If you did not succeed, start with a quick look in our Immediate troubleshooting section below.

 :::